V4Fire/Client/src/components/form/b-input/README.md

 ### [textHint]

-An additional text hint that is shown after the non-empty input text.
+An additional text hint that is shown after non-empty input text.
 Mind, the hint value does not affect a component value.

 ```
 /// You will see "value in the catalog" in the input.
-/// Mind, `bInput.value` will be just "value" as provided.
+/// Mind, `bInput.value` will just be "value" as provided.
 < b-input &
   :value = 'value' |
   :textHint = ' in the catalog'